remko/waforth/README.md

 WAForth is [entirely written in (raw) WebAssembly](https://github.com/remko/waforth/blob/master/src/waforth.wat), and the compiler generates WebAssembly code on the fly.
-The only parts for which it relies on external (JavaScript) code is to dynamically load modules (since WebAssembly [doesn't support JIT yet](https://webassembly.org/docs/future-features/#platform-independent-just-in-time-jit-compilation)), and the I/O primitives to read and write a character to a screen.
+The only parts for which it relies on external code is to dynamically load modules (since WebAssembly [doesn't support JIT yet](https://webassembly.org/docs/future-features/#platform-independent-just-in-time-jit-compilation)), and the I/O primitives to read and write a character to a screen.